Closed

 What expenses are eligible under Zero Emission Vehicle Infrastructure Program (ZEVIP)?

-Installation of public EV charging stations
+Installation of new EV charging infrastructure in public places.

-Installation of on-street charging infrastructure
+Installation of on-street charging infrastructure.

 Who can I contact for more information about the Zero Emission Vehicle Infrastructure Program (ZEVIP)?